-Published in 1942, it suggests that work expands to fill the time available for completion.
-Some people create artificial deadlines to decrease delay in motivation, thus decreasing the likelihood of procrastination.
+Published in 1942, it suggests that "work expands to fill the time available for completion."
+Some people create artificial deadlines to decrease delays in motivation, thus decreasing the likelihood of procrastination.

 Other people use this principle to take charge and force productivity.
 The image below illustrates the initial high effort required in any change, where powerful feedback and growth can happen.

 The fear of failure or rejection is a powerful force that can take the form of procrastination or perfectionism.
 Examine your fears to avoid self-destructive habits.

 Fear of rejection and procrastination are acquired.
 You have the power to tell your mind better things.